brucou/svelte-suspense-app/README.md

 ## API
 The `Suspense` component admits the following props:
-- `settings.duration`: the number of milliseconds to wait before displaying the fallback slot content
+- `timeout`: the number of milliseconds to wait before displaying the fallback slot content
-- `settings.run`: a function to run on starting the `Suspense` component.
-That function will receive the `dispatch` event emitter, and other relevant parameters (See example).
+- `task`: a function to run on starting the `Suspense` component.
+That function will receive an object parameter `{done, failed}` which can be used to indicate termination or failure to the underlying suspense state machine.

-It also pass the `dispatch` event emitter, and the `events` array of admitted events to its children slots.
-The event emitter serves to communicate with the `Suspense` component, to singal completion, or error.
-The `events` array holds the events handled by the `Suspense` component (`const events = [TIMER_EXPIRED, SUCCEEDED, FAILED, START];`).
-Events being passed with an array, you can rename the events at will.
-Here we use `DONE` instead of `SUCCEEDED` for the completion event.
+The `Suspense` component also passes on the `intents` parameter to its children slots.
+The aforementioned parameter is an object with properties `{done, failed}` which can be used to indicate termination or failure to the underlying suspense state machine.
+Both properties are function which can also pass event data if necessary.

 For instance, in the previous example, the `Album` component lazily loads an image.
 When the image is loaded, completion is signaled and the wrapping `<a>` DOM element is displayed.
+In this example, there is no need to pass data with the `done` or `failed` events.

-In the previous example too, in the main `App` component, the list of albums is fetched, using the `run` parameter of the `Suspense` component.
+In the previous example too, in the main `App` component, the list of albums is fetched, using the `task` parameter of the `Suspense` component.
 When that is completed, the completion signal is sent to the `Suspense` component and the album list is displayed.

 ## Issues